-Stephanie Carpenter (she/hers) || Editorial Board || Stephanie is the author of Missing Persons, winner of the 2017 Press 53 Award for Short Fiction.
+Stephanie Carpenter (she/hers) || Stephanie is the author of Missing Persons, winner of the Press 53 Award for Short Fiction.
 Her work has appeared in Witness, Big Fiction, Nimrod, Crab Orchard Review, and other journals.
 She is a former editor at Salt Hill and The Missouri Review.
-She teaches creative writing and literature at Michigan Tech University.
+She teaches creative writing and literature at Michigan Technological University.

-Amy Lyn Howard (they/theirs) || Editorial Board || Amy is a poet and PhD candidate in the Rhetoric, Theory, and Culture program and serves as Assistant Director of Campus Diversity Initiatives at Michigan Technological University.
+Amy Lyn Howard (they/theirs) || Amy is a poet and PhD candidate in the Rhetoric, Theory, and Culture program and serves as Assistant Director of Campus Diversity Initiatives at Michigan Technological University.

-Kette Thomas (she/hers) || Editorial Board || Kette is the author of scholarly articles such as “Haitian Zombie in its Religious Context” (Caribbean Vistas, 2014) and “With an Eye on a New set of Eyes: Beasts of the Southern Wild” (Journal of Religion and Film, 2013), among others.
+Kette Thomas (she/hers) || Kette is the author of “Haitian Zombie in its Religious Context” (Caribbean Vistas) and “With an Eye on a New Set of Eyes: Beasts of the Southern Wild” (Journal of Religion and Film), among others.
 She teaches mythology, cinema, and literature at Michigan Technological University.

-© 2020 Simple Machines
+© 2022 Simple Machines